 Nick Ferrari 7am - 10am

-What is the difference between the Oxford and Pfizer Covid vaccines?
+What is the difference between the Oxford AstraZeneca and Pfizer Covid vaccines?

-The Oxford and AstraZeneca Covid-19 vaccine, described a “game changer”, is the second to be given the green light in the UK after the Pfizer/BioNTech jab was approved early in December.
+The Oxford and AstraZeneca Covid-19 vaccine, described a “game changer”, was the second to be given the green light in the UK after the Pfizer/BioNTech jab was approved early in December.

 But how are the two coronavirus vaccines different and what effect will this have in the UK's fight against the pandemic?